Programmatic

 .
 For our test we use the architecture independent build.

-We support libmysqlclient distributed by MySQL.
+We support distributed by MySQL.
 On OSX, we tested the client distributed by brew install mysql-client

 .
 For the Ubuntu tests, we apt install -y libmysqlclient-dev